MarkBiesheuvel/optimizely-labs/fx2/README.md

     - It takes a few minutes for the results are available
 1. Go back to [app.optimizely.com](https://app.optimizely.com/)
 1. Click on the `Flags` item in the left-side menu
-1. Click on the flag that you created in step 10
+1. Click on the flag that you created in steps 10-11
 1. Click on the icon that looks like bar chart :bar_chart:
-1. Verify that the number of users matches with your count from step 34
+1. Verify that the number of users matches with your count from step 35
 1. Congratulations!
 You've completed the lab

 ## Conclusion